drop-stones/slides/virtual_machines/ch2.md

 - **CISC**(Complex Instruction Set Computer)
 - MISC(Minimal Instruction Set Computer)
 - VLIW(Very Long Instruction Word)
 - EPIC(Explicity Parallel Instruction Computing)
 ...

 In this chapter, RISC and CISC are used to describe.
 In reality, RISC and CISC are most common ISA.

 ### RISC (Reduced Instruction Set Computer)
 - Instruction set philosopy
-  - Single instructions execute single operations
+  - Single instruction execute single operation
     - simple instructions
   - reduce the numbers of cpu cycles per one instruction
     - one cycle per one instruction